fleetdm/fleet/articles/macos-mdm-setup.md

 To use automatic enrollment (aka zero-touch) features on macOS, iOS, and iPadOS, follow instructions to connect Fleet with Apple Business Manager (ABM).

 To turn on Windows MDM features, head to this [Windows MDM setup article](https://fleetdm.com/guides/windows-mdm-setup).

+> Fleet automatically renews the SCEP certificate 180 days before the expiration date.

 ## Apple Push Notification service (APNs)